-As a young adult growing up in Macedonia, Braden saw Christianity as a set of rules listing activities that were off-limits.
+As a young adult growing up in North Macedonia, Braden saw Christianity as a set of rules listing activities that were off-limits.

 Braden was a musician who enjoyed partying.
 His whole world seemed to clash with religion.
 “My goal was to find the things that delivered the most satisfaction,” he says.
 “So, I dove into alcohol and drugs.
 Eventually, I was offered heroin.
 I gladly took it.”
 Soon, heroin was a major part of Braden’s life.

 “In the beginning,” he says, “the satisfaction from the heroin was good.
 I liked it.
 But as time went on, that satisfaction slowly started to diminish.”
 He became a slave to the drug.
 If he didn’t use it, he experienced intense withdrawal symptoms, with aches and pains throughout his body.
 The life that he thought was pure freedom began to close in on him.